 During this 5 Day basic training course, you will learn the element of both Sail Canada’s Basic Cruising Standard and CPS Marine Radio Course (ROCM).
-This course is ideal for novice sailors who are starting out on the ocean.
+These courses are designed for novice sailors who are starting out on the ocean.

-Everyday on board is a learning adventure cruising on British Columbia & West Coast – a perfect combination of hands-on participation and instruction based on recognized cruising courses.
+Everyday on board is a learning adventure cruising on British Columbia's West Coast – a perfect combination of hands-on participation and instruction based on recognized cruising courses.

 The main objective of this course is for the student to be able to safely cruise as both skipper and crew of a sloop rigged keelboat of at least 6-10 meters in moderate wind and sea conditions by day.
 Certification requires a curriculum of Ashore Knowledge and approximately 18 hours afloat skills with practical hands-on operation of Tula.

 This 5-day cruising course offers training in Sail Canada’s Intermediate Cruising Standard.
 You can take your skill set to the next level!
 The objective of this course is to be able to cruise safely as both skipper and crew of a sailing yacht of 8-12 meters in moderate wind and sea conditions.
 The standard emphasizes on-the-water skills at a level acceptable for most bare boat chartering on extended cruises in coastal waters.